astagi/lauda/README.md

 watch.stop()
 print ('Time spent in range {0}'.format(watch.elapsed_time))
 ```
+You can also get the `elapsed_time` when the stopwatch is running

 If you want to measure an entire function execution, you can decorate it using the `stopwatch` decorator

 ```python